-Wireless banking (which is expected to form a great part of $\mathcal{BB}$ ) creates a heightened level of potential operations risk due to limitations in wireless technology.
+Wireless banking (which is expected to form a great part of BB) creates a heightened level of potential operations risk due to limitations in wireless technology.
 Security solutions that work in wired networks must be modified for application in a wireless environment.
 The transfer of information from a wired to a wireless environment can create additional risks to the integrity and confidentiality of the information exchanged.
 Standards for wireless communication are still evolving, creating considerable uncertainty regarding the scalability of existing wireless products.
 Financial institutions should exercise extra diligence in preparing and evaluating the cost-effectiveness of investments in wireless technology or in decisions committing the institution to a particular wireless solution, vendor or third-party service provider.
+A more specific discussion of technology risks facing branchless banking is as under.